 Volunteers & Fundraising Groups

 Many events would be unviable without the support of individuals and groups volunteering their time and labour.
-To ensure a fair exchange between the parties, it is prudent for event organisers to look at ways that they can add value to the experience of their volunteers through acknowledgement, koha, experience, training opportunities, work references, and more.
+To ensure a fair exchange between the parties, it is prudent for event organisers to look at ways they can add value to the experience of their volunteers through acknowledgement, koha, experience, training opportunities, work references and more.

 Volunteering New Zealand

-The Best Practice Guidelines – Te Anga Whaitake have been designed by Volunteering New Zealand to support managers of volunteers at volunteer-involving organisations and events.
-These guidelines include seven best practice areas which are based around the volunteering life cycle journey which puts the volunteer at the centre.
+Tūao Aotearoa - Volunteering New Zealand is an association of volunteer centres and national and regional organisations with a commitment to volunteering in Aotearoa New Zealand.
+The Best Practice Guidelines – Te Anga Whaitake have been designed by Volunteering New Zealand to support managers of volunteers at organisations and events that have volunteer support.
+These guidelines include seven best practice areas based around the volunteering life cycle, which puts the volunteer at the centre.
+The best practice areas cover:

-- Volunteer support, leadership and management.
+- volunteer support, leadership and management

-- Feedback and recognition.
+- feedback and recognition

-- Celebrate volunteer impact.
+- celebrating volunteer impact

-- Exit volunteers.
+- exiting volunteers.

 - Develop clear and detailed descriptions of volunteer roles and responsibilities.